English, PDF, 1,380kb

-Iceland is ranked 22nd among the 34 OECD member countries in decreasing order with a tax wedge for an average single worker at 33.5% in 2014, compared with the OECD average of 35.9%.
+Iceland is ranked 22nd among the 34 OECD member countries in decreasing order with a tax wedge for an average single worker at 34.0% in 2015, compared with the OECD average of 35.9%.
 The country occupied the same position in 2014

 The tax burden on labour income is expressed by the tax wedge, which is a measure of the net tax burden on labour income borne by the employee and the employer.

 The tax burden in Iceland increased by 2.8 percentage points from 35.9% to 38.7% in 2014.
 The corresponding figures for the OECD average were an increase of 0.2 percentage points from 34.2% to 34.4%.